PKuravskyi/PetPythonPlaywright/README.md

 ### How to see test results:

-Option 1: After tests are executed you can see allure results by running command: ```allure serve allure-results```
+Option 1: After tests are executed you can see allure results by running command: `allure serve allure-results`
-Option 2: You can go to the GitHub pages of this repository (https://pkuravskyi.github.io/PetPythonPlaywright/) which has the allure results from the latest GitHub Action run on `main` branch
+Option 2: After tests ran in GitHub Actions you can download Allure reports artifact and open `index.html` with results

 ### How to Lint code errors: